 “But I have none,” I persisted.

 None was a religion she hadn’t heard of.
-Rather alarmed, she called the admission supervisor.
+She phoned for her supervisor.

 The suited-and-booted young supervisor lent his ears to the girl, who poured a soft whisper into them.
 It was evident that the guy enjoyed the proximity of the whispering lips to his ears despite the alarming situation.
 Who ever heard of a patient with none for his religion?.

 “Sir,” he turned to me.
 “There are reasons why we ask for the religion of a patient being admitted for an invasive procedure.
 Particularly when you are not accompanied by a close relative”